NoVegetable/Secure-P2P-Micropayment-System/README.md

    - `host`: The host that server is running on.
    - `port`: The port to which the server binds.

-   Note that you can run multiple clients simultaneously.
+   Note that it is possible to run multiple clients simultaneously.